aajonusnet/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: [unintelligible]

 A: Powdered.
 What you do is you put it in the butter or the cream, in about two parts butter, two parts cream, to one part the clay.
 And I mean we're talking about, let's say, six drops of butter or clay, unless you're making a batch, you keep it in the refrigerator, then you make a larger batch.
 So it should be about one-third clay to two-thirds cream or butter.
+And that makes a great dental...

 Q: And that'll make your teeth whiter?